MoarTube/MoarTube-Client/README.md

 [TL;DR: Watch the Quickstart Video](https://www.moartube.com/guides/moartube-quick-start)

 # 🚀 **How to Get Started**
 Welcome to the **MoarTube Client setup guide**!
 Follow this guide to explore the different setup methods and get your MoarTube Client up and running in no time.
-Don’t worry—MoarTube is so user-friendly that you’ll be done in minutes.
+Don’t worry—MoarTube is designed to be so easy to set up and use, you’ll be done in minutes.

 Once you’re ready, make sure to check out the [MoarTube Node](https://github.com/MoarTube/MoarTube-Node) if you haven’t already.